Alessio Buttaro: Club career

 A Roma youth product, Buttaro was signed permanently by Serie C club Palermo on 14 July 2021, with a buy-back option in favour of the Giallorossi.

 Originally a centre defender, Buttaro switched to a right back position by the end of the 2021–22 Serie C season under head coach Silvio Baldini, being a regular in the Rosanero lineup that won the promotion playoffs.

+On 21 August 2025, Buttaro was loaned to Serie C club Foggia until the end of the season.